jskogelin/backendfaker/README.md

 ]
 ```

 Each value nested under a path is the name of a faker method.
+Available faker methods can be found [here](http://marak.com/faker.js/)

 Following the former example, a call to `/fake/response/123` would produce
 ```json